microsoft/rnx-kit/CONTRIBUTING.md

 Follow the prompts and describe the changes you are making to each package.
 This information is written in files under `/.changeset`.
 Our CI loop uses these files to bump package versions and update package change logs.

+> Note that you only need one change log entry per feature/fix.
+You don't need
+> to create new entries if you're addressing PR feedback.

 ## Releases